-- [] Yes
+- [ ] Yes

 - [√] No

-- C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage it represents of the total fees invoiced to the company and/or its group:
+- C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage that amount represents in respect of the total fees invoiced to the company and/or its group for audit work:

 - [V] Yes

 - [] No

-Company Group companies Total Charge for non-audit work (thousand euros) 119 234 353 Charge for non-audit work / Total amount invoiced by auditors (%) 32.69 11.76 15.00
+Company Group companies Total Charge for non-audit work (thousand euros) 127 147 274 Charge for non-audit work / Amount invoiced for audit work (%) 34.70 6.95 11.05

-- C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
-If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications. - [] Yes [v] No - C.1.34 State the number of years in succession that the current firm of auditors has been auditing the annual accounts of the company and/or its group.
+C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
+If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications.

+[] Yes

+[√] No

+C.1.34 State the number of years in succession that the current firm of auditors has been auditing the annual accounts of the company and/or its group.
 Indicate the ratio of the number of years audited by the current auditors to the total number of years that the annual accounts have been audited:

 Separate Consolidated

-Number of years in succession 6 6
+Number of years in succession 7 7

 Separate Consolidated

-Number of years audited by current auditors / Number of years that the company has been audited (%) 20.70 20.70
+Number of years audited by current auditors / Number of years that the company has been audited (%) 23.33 23.33